UK consolidates Bank of England's bank supervision role

 The government proposed making the Prudential Regulation Authority (PRA) an integral part of the Bank, ending its status as a subsidiary with its own board.

-The PRA makes sure that banks like HSBC (HSBA.L), Lloyds (LLOY.L), Barclays (BARC.L) and Royal Bank of Scotland (RBS.L) hold enough capital and do not take on too much risk.
+The PRA makes sure that banks like HSBC, Lloyds , Barclays and Royal Bank of Scotland hold enough capital and do not take on too much risk.

-A new Prudential Regulation Committee (PRC) would sit alongside the central bank's Monetary Policy Committee, which sets interest rates, and Financial Policy Committee (FPC), which sets the direction for regulation.
+A new Prudential Regulation Commmittee (PRC) would sit alongside the central bank's Monetary Policy Committee, which sets interest rates, and Financial Policy Committee (FPC), which sets the direction for regulation.

 "Ensuring the Bank is well positioned to fulfil its vital role of overseeing monetary policy and financial stability is a key part of the government's long term economic plan," Osborne said in his announcement.